 The Department of Natural Resources and Environmental Control (DNREC) will develop regulations to implement a new permit process to allow industrial reuse of 14 existing sites of heavy industry use within Delaware’s Coastal Zone.

-Join the Coastal Zone Act email list (just send a blank email) and get regular updates on the Conversion Permits project, related meetings, and Coastal Zone Act activities.
+Join the Coastal Zone Act email list (just send a blank email) for regular updates on the Conversion Permits project, related meetings, and Coastal Zone Act activities.

 The Delaware Coastal Zone Conversion Permit Act (81 Del.
 Laws, c.
 120)